rstudio/platform-lib/pkg/rsstorage/README.md

 ## Description

-A persistent storage library.
+A storage library.
+Useful for applications that need to store and retrieve data from centralized locations like NFS or AWS S3.

 ## Implementations

-TBD
+See [servers](servers/README.md) for information on the implementations available.